Q. Does Rob have a list of rules for his workshops?

 Q. On average, how many students are there per class?

 A. It all depends on the workshop host and the space in which the workshop is held.
 Rob usually has 20 at most and often less (except for classes at The Art League of Virginia, where he has two assistants who help out with the class).
+A travel workshop, if it is rare and the space allows may sometimes be slightly bigger but Rob will have an assistant.

 Q. What level of experience do I need to take one of Rob's workshops?